ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 (kuberay-gpu-training-example)=

-# ML training with GPUs on Kubernetes
+# Train PyTorch ResNet model with GPUs on Kubernetes
 In this guide, we show you how to run a sample Ray machine learning training workload with GPU on Kubernetes infrastructure.
 We will run Ray's {ref}`PyTorch image training benchmark <pytorch_gpu_training_benchmark>` with a 1 gigabyte training set.

 :::{note}